-Movie soundtracks are often used to enhance film, capturing and intensifying the emotion in any given scene.
-Therefore, it is not surprising that some of the greatest and most well renowned films of all time also feature amazing scores and soundtracks.
+Movie soundtracks are often used to enhance the film, capturing and intensifying the emotion in any given scene.
+Therefore, it is not surprising that some of the greatest and most well-renowned films of all time also feature amazing scores and soundtracks.
 In this article, we will review some of the best movie soundtracks of all time, and discover what makes them so profound.

 What Makes A Great Movie Soundtrack?

 Music was originally used alongside early films as a method of masking the sound of the projectors.
 Since then, they have become a vital part of storytelling within movies.
 When talking about a ‘soundtrack’, we are generally referring to the music that has been placed alongside a scene.
 This can be either an original score (music composed specifically for the film) or a combination of pre-recorded and released music.

 Many people may have their ideas about why certain soundtracks are so great.
 After all, music in all scenarios is subjective and down to personal taste.
 Some believe that in film, the music should be barely noticeable.
 This is true in some respects.
 Generally, the music shouldn’t draw an audience’s attention away from the film, but help build the world it has been placed in.
 A great soundtrack has the power to bring us closer to the story and characters.
 We feel what they feel, and can even understand any subtext that might be hidden within a scene without any instruction.

 When discussing the best movie soundtracks, we are primarily looking at their role within the film.
 This includes how well it matches, or if it purposefully goes against what is being visually portrayed.
 Additionally, it is important to look at the music itself.
 For example, if a soundtrack is more memorable, it often means the melody has been well crafted by the composer.
 Most importantly, the soundtrack needs to match the tone of the film.
 If it doesn’t hit the mark, the scene could fall short of its desired effect on an audience.